 Heather has been with NEMA since 2002.
 Her love of museums came from working at the Utah Museum Fine Arts as a work-study student in various capacities and later as a full-time employee.
 Heather holds a BA in Business Management from the University of Utah and an MS in Arts Administration from Boston University.
 In her spare time she can be found visiting museums and avidly taking photographs.

 Meg Winikates has more than ten years experience in museums and education.
 Immediately prior to joining the NEMA team, she worked as the Programs Coordinator for the Art & Nature Center at the Peabody Essex Museum in Salem, MA.
 She has also worked at the Discovery Museums, the Longfellow National Historic Site, the Paul Revere House, and the New England Aquarium, among others.
 Meg graduated from Harvard with a B.A. cum laude in English Literature & Language, completed the Tufts museum studies program, and received her master’s in arts administration from Boston University.
+She currently serves as board member for the Museum Education Roundtable and co-chair of their editorial team, as well as serving on the leadership council for MassCreative.
 Aside from her love for museums, Meg also enjoys writing, travel, jewelry design, scuba diving, playing flute, and taking in a night of theater whenever she can.